hillary-254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
-Replace all characters A and c from input to Z and e respectively script that reverse its input.
+Replace all characters A and c from input to Z and e respectively script that reverse its input. displays all users and their home directories, sorted by users